7 Best Vegan Chocolate Recipes For Your Kids

 Method

-4. Mix all the dry ingredients and blend all of the wet ingredients.
+- Mix all the dry ingredients, then blend all the wet ingredients.

-5. Combine the wet and dry components.
-Portion the batter into the doughnut tins using a tiny ice cream scoop (approximately 2 teaspoons) to ensure even filling.
+- Combine the wet and dry components.
+Use a tiny ice cream scoop (approximately 2 teaspoons) to portion the batter into the doughnut tins, ensuring even filling.

-10. After cooling, dunk the doughnuts in the chocolate mixture.
-For a delightful crunch, if desired, top with cocoa nibs.
+- After cooling, dunk the doughnuts in the chocolate mixture.
+If desired, top with cocoa nibs for a delightful crunch.

 This tasty, quick, dairy-free chocolate recipe will help you make vegan milk chocolate.
 It is naturally gluten-free, refined sugar-free, and made with cacao butter.